OWASP/www-project-information-security-metrics-bank/README.md

 ## Project Description

-OWASP Information Security Metrics Bank will help organizations quickly assess their Information Security Program functions and activities with a defined set of metrics developed & maintained by the community.
-ISMB will help the organization with a practical methodlogy to implement an Information Security Measurement Program.
-ISMB will define a structured approach to keep track of security mertics ensuring mapping these metrics to Information security Program functions, activities with corresponding defined maturity level.
-Community can participate in verifying the quality of the developed metrics.
+**OWASP Information Security Metrics Bank** project targets helping organizations quickly assess their cybersecurity functions and activities with a defined set of metrics developed & maintained by the community.
+ISMB will help the organizationby providing a practical framework for building an **Information Security Measurement Program**.
+ISMB will define a structured approach to keep track of security mertics and ensuring the proper mapping of these metrics to Information security Program functions, activities with corresponding defined maturity level.

 ## Project Objectives

 - Develop a structured presentation to Information Security metrics in a collaborative fashion
-- Develop Information Security metrics that is aligned with various Cybersecurity frameworks, standards and governance models
+- Develop Information Security metrics that are aligned with common and widely used Cybersecurity frameworks, standards and best practices.
-- Develop a repositority to allow community to design & develop, evaluate and share metrics
+- Build and maintain a repositority for information security metrics by allowing the community to design, develop, evaluate and share security metrics.

 ## Planned Deliverables